MatrixAINetwork/MATRIX_AI/README.md

 - Completed design on automatically generated interaction scenarios by smart contracts;

 - Completed the framework implementation of cluster based smartcontract semantics computing tools;

+- Achieved the optimized extraction of semantic information, and completed the automatic training of weighting parameter based on GAlib;